chrismartinjazz/odin-todo-list/planning.md

 ```

 **The tasks are sorted in order of due date, most recent at the top.**
-**The second line of the task shows the due date if it has one, and the status of subtasks (completed / count).**
+The second line of the task shows the due date if it has one, and the status of subtasks (completed / count).
 If click Add Task, opens the modal form to add / edit a task.
 If click the circle, the task is marked complete, crossed out.
 An X button appears next to it.
 Click that and it is deleted.

 Click on the body of the task and it opens a dialog to view and edit (combined) the task.
-Can change the **Notes, Due Date**, add Subtasks, etc.
+Can change the Notes, Due Date, add Subtasks, etc.

 ```txt
 +-------------------------+